pandas-dev/pandas/doc/source/development/pandas_development_faq.rst

 Travis
 ------

-**Q:** Where do I need to change the settings in my GitHub configuration and/or Travis configuration for the Travis to start builds from my fork?

-**A:** To be filled out.

 **Q:** Why do I need a Travis file in my repo if it's already in the head repository?